nixcodeit/nixcode-ai/.nixcode/init.md

 5. **Authentication**: Note that the app requires an Anthropic API key set as `ANTHROPIC_API_KEY` in the environment.

+6. **Configuration System**: When adding new features, consider whether they should be configurable through the config system.
+Add appropriate documentation and ensure sensible defaults.

-6. **Adding Features**: When adding new functionality, follow the existing modular patterns:
+7. **Adding Features**: When adding new functionality, follow the existing modular patterns:
    - For new tools, add to `libs/nixcode/src/tools/`
    - For UI components, extend `apps/nixcode-cli/src/widgets/`
    - For LLM provider integrations, update `libs/llm_sdk/src/providers.rs`

-7. **Testing**: The codebase includes some test patterns in the tools modules that can be followed for adding new tests.
+8. **Testing**: The codebase includes some test patterns in the tools modules that can be followed for adding new tests.

-8. **Documentation Maintenance**: When adding, modifying, or removing features that affect the project structure (new tools, UI components, libraries, etc.), update this analysis document (`.nixcode/init.md`) to ensure it remains accurate and useful for new developers.
+9. **Documentation Maintenance**: When adding, modifying, or removing features that affect the project structure (new tools, UI components, libraries, etc.), update this analysis document (`.nixcode/init.md`) to ensure it remains accurate and useful for new developers.
 Outdated documentation can lead to confusion and slower onboarding.